foss-for-synopsys-dwc-arc-processors/arc_labs/README.md

-# arc_labs
+# Synopsys ARC Labs University Program

 [![Build Status](https://travis-ci.org/foss-for-synopsys-dwc-arc-processors/arc_labs.svg?branch=master)](https://travis-ci.org/foss-for-synopsys-dwc-arc-processors/arc_labs)

-The labs of ARC university courses
+The labs of Synopsys ARC university courses.

 ## Build documentation locally

-### Installation
+### Software Installation

 #### Prerequisite

 - **Python** - Install Sphinx, either from a distribution package or from PyPI.
 And install it from PyPI is the easier way.
 - **Git** - You need to clone this repository by git.
+- **make** - You need to build the documentation using make.

-#### Install necessary python libraries
+#### Install necessary python modules
 ```
 pip install Sphinx
 pip install breathe
 pip install recommonmark
 pip install sphinx_rtd_theme
 ```

 ### Build the documentation
-1. First to fetch the code from git.
+1. First to fetch the code using git.
 Then edit the files under the `doc/documents/`.
-If it is the first time to edit rst file, you can learn [reStructuredText](https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst) first.
+If it is the first time to edit rst file, you can learn [reStructuredText](https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst) grammar first.

-2. There is a makefile in `doc`, with it you only need to run `make html` to build HTML docs in the build directory.
-And the following is the log:
+2. There is a `makefile` in `doc/`, with it you only need to run `make html` in `doc/` directory to build HTML docs in the build directory.
+And here is sample log as follows:
 ```
 Running Sphinx v1.7.4
 making output directory...